2 Tyson workers die from coronavirus in Columbus Junction, plant shut down

-COLUMBUS JUNCTION, Iowa — Tyson foods now confirm that two of its workers at the Columbus Junction plant have died.
+COLUMBUS JUNCTION, Iowa — Tyson Foods confirmed that two of its workers at the Columbus Junction pork processing plant have died.

 The Louisa County plant has been shut down since the week of April 6 when positive cases were first reported.